Entrepreneurial Altruism Save One Starfish

 If you don’t believe that one person can make a positive difference, reflect on an example of the obverse.
 Many giant corporations will reward the CEO with thousands of dollars if his company increases its share price by x per cent in a year.
 It benefits to the world not at all, and might involve the reverse—through a negative downstream impact such as pollution.
 Indeed it’s likely to create a dis-benefit.

-Startups that make even single positive difference:
+Startups that make even a single positive difference:

 • influence others to follow their passion;